-With our familiarity and knowledge of Europe, and networks with other professional musicians and institutions, we offer itinerary planning for immersive music history field trips to cities such as London, Paris, Berlin, Vienna, Salzburg, and Venice.
+With our familiarity and knowledge of Europe, we offer itinerary planning for immersive music history field trips to cities such as London, Paris, Berlin, Vienna, Salzburg, and Venice.

 Historically-focused, theoretical, demonstrative and hands-on, these improvisation & basic composition classes and workshops are interactive in nature, where participants can learn how to improvise or compose in the style of a fugue, classical sonata, waltz, bel canto aria, march, polka, a Rodgers and Hammerstein musical-hit, or a Cole Porter/Gershwin song.